scrapy/scrapy/docs/topics/architecture.rst

    through Spider Middleware (output direction), and then sends processed items to Item Pipelines and processed Requests to the Scheduler.

-8. The process repeats (from step 2) until there are no more requests from the Scheduler, and the Engine closes the domain.
+8. The process repeats (from step 1) until there are no more requests from the Scheduler.

 Event-driven networking
 =======================